-If you are interested in developing a critical understanding of crime as an aspect of all societies, as something that must be explored in relation to the broader inequalities and injustices that exist within and between societies, then this is the programme for you.
+If you are interested in developing a critical understanding of crime as an aspect of all societies, as something that must be explored in relation to the broader social contexts, then this is the programme for you.

 This three year programme of study involves students undertaking a combination of mandatory and selected modules throughout.
 Modules represent discrete units of teaching, learning, and assessment, with each module focussing on a different topic area, a particular set of debates or ideas, or a particular set of skills.
 All modules are led by academic staff who are experts in their field.